robbertkauffman/terraform-provider-mongodbatlas/examples/aws-atlas-privatelink/Readme.md

 ## Connecting from jumphost

-1. Get the connection string from either the *terraform apply* output or the Atlas UI.
+1. Get the connection string from either using `terraform output` or the Atlas UI.

 2. Connect to the AWS jumphost via SSH or the AWS Console (EC2 Instance Connect).
+If connecting via SSH, `terraform output` will give you the hostname of the jumphost.
+And connect using the user *ec2-user*:

+        ssh -i ssh-key.pem ec2-user@jumphost-hostname.compute.amazonaws.com

 3. Install *netcat* by running: `sudo yum install -y nc`